fahadsultan09/Blood-Dondation-Management-System/README.md

-This is a Blood Donation Management Solution developed on Flutter and backend on Node JS for "Software Engineer" system project.
+This is a Blood Donation Management Solution developed on Flutter and backend on Node JS for "Software Engineer" semester project.

 - Flutter
 - Firbase database